Sons of Anarchy: “What a Piece of Work is Man”

 soa2Another promising development is the looming forum that SAMCIH (screw it, I’m using what should be the correct acronym) plans on having to discuss Jury’s death at Jax’s hands.
 While I don’t think that Jax will be unseated by a majority vote (before taking it to appellate court, of course), I do like the idea of a biker entmoot.

-READ: Sons of Anarchy review: "Black Widower"
+READ: Sons of Anarchy review: "Poor Little Lambs"

 So, that character death: RIP Bobby Munson.
 You were too beautiful for this world.
 I joke, but I will miss Mark Boone Junior’s tough, heartfelt performance.
 Since Opie’s death, Bobby largely served as Jax’s conscience, but just as he did with Opie’s death, Sutter is showing the audience that Jax has no time (nor any use) for a conscience right now.